dfelinto/blender-manual/manual/render/cycles/render_settings/motion_blur.rst

    Motion blur example.
    (`blend-file <https://en.blender.org/uploads/0/03/Blender2.65_motion_blur.blend>`__)

+.. _bpy.types.CyclesRenderSettings.motion_blur_position:

 Position
    Controls at what point the shutter opens in relation to the current frame.

-   Start on Frame
-      Shutter is starting to open at the current frame.
+   :Start on Frame: Shutter is starting to open at the current frame.
-   Center on Frame
-      Shutter is fully opened at the current frame.
+   :Center on Frame: Shutter is fully opened at the current frame.
-   End on Frame
-      Shutter is fully closed at the current frame.
+   :End on Frame: Shutter is fully closed at the current frame.

+.. _bpy.types.RenderSettings.motion_blur_shutter:

 Shutter
    Time (in frames) between when the shutter starts to open and fully closed.
    For example, shutter time 1.0 blurs over the length of 1 frame.

+.. _bpy.types.CyclesRenderSettings.rolling_shutter_type:

 Rolling Shutter
    Creates a :term:`Rolling Shutter` effect.

-   None
-      No rolling shutter effect.
+   :None: No rolling shutter effect.
-   Top-Bottom
-      Renders rolling shutter from the top of the image to the bottom.
+   :Top-Bottom: Renders rolling shutter from the top of the image to the bottom.

+.. _bpy.types.CyclesRenderSettings.rolling_shutter_duration:

 Rolling Shutter Duration
    Controls balance between pure rolling shutter effect (if the value is zero)